How to use mutual action plans for sales success

 After the sale, the plan becomes a shared record of what the customer cares about, which is top of mind during customer onboarding and implementation.
 Knowing what worked and what didn’t provides the types of insights that drive further process standardizations and enhancements.

-Better Forecasting
+Better forecasting

 With a MAP, you can predict the timeline of the deal with more accuracy.
-That, in turn, helps you and leadership allocate budget and resources efficiently.
+That, in turn, helps you and your leadership team allocate budget and resources efficiently.
 You also get a better sense of the incoming revenue stream.

 Building a MAP takes some effort, but once you have the details in place, it can set the right framework and tone for engagement with the buyer.
-The format of a your plan can vary from one organization to another, but it should contain the following fundamental elements to achieve intended deal outcomes.
+The format of your plan can vary from one organization to another, but it should contain the following fundamental elements to achieve intended deal outcomes.

-1. Include a Value Summary
+1. Include a value summary

 A MAP should have a value summary right at the top.
 This is usually around two to three sentences explaining the value add of the solution for the buyer.
 A value summary should use buyer-centric language and might cover the following: